|David H. Farb, Ph.D., Professor and Chairman of Pharmacology

 |Marcia Ratner, Ph.D., Project Manager

 Dr. Ratner is the senior member of the in vivo electrophysiology team which is investigating how chemicals alter learning and memory function in freely behaving rodents.
-The major advantage of in vivo electrophysiology over other functional measures of neural activity such as regional cerebral blood flow is in the ability of this technology to differentiate the activity of inhibitory interneurons from that of excitatory pyramidal cells both across brain regions and within subregions.
-This highly translational approach is well suited for target-based as well as repurposing studies of drug-induced changes in both single unit activity and local field potentials.
+The major advantage of in vivo electrophysiology over other functional measures of neural network activity such as regional cerebral blood flow is in the ability of this technology to effectively differentiate the activity of inhibitory interneurons from that of excitatory pyramidal cells both across brain regions and within subregions.
+This highly translational approach to drug discovery is well suited for target-based as well as repurposing studies of drug-induced changes in both single unit activity and local field potentials.

 Kavitha Sugunan, Ph.D. candidate, Program in Biomolecular Pharmacology/ Program in Biomedical Neuroscience 2015.
 Congratulations Kavitha!
 Kavitha is employed at ClinTec International.